rueckstiess/mtools/README.md

 Some of the tools have additional dependencies, which are listed under the specific tool's section.
 See the [INSTALL.md](./INSTALL.md) file for installation instructions for these modules.

+The mtools utilities are only tested with currently supported (non End-of-Life) versions of the MongoDB server.
+As of September 2017, that includes MongoDB 3.0 or newer.

 Recent Changes